 - The Imperium in Warhammer 40,000 has this trope as official government policy, with phrases like "it is better to die for the Emperor than live for yourself" as their mottos.
 Naturally, considering the setting, Senseless Sacrifices abound.
 May be justified, as there's plenty more where that came from.

 - Cyrano de Bergerac: This trope is Lampshaded, Deconstructed and justified with Cyrano.
 Lampshaded by Le Bret when Cyrano fights against one hundred men when all Ligniere asked was to sleep at his house.
-Later, Cyrano will rescue De Guiche white scarf from enemy lines… just he can boast to De Guiche.
-Cyrano is badass enough to survive and win, but then the play deconstructs this trope showing how this attitude arises not only at perilous situations, but in all aspects of the life of a person: Cyrano throws away every chance of glory or love he has.
+Later, Cyrano will rescue De Guiche's white scarf from enemy lines… just so he can boast to De Guiche.
+Cyrano is badass enough to survive and win, but then the play deconstructs this trope showing how this attitude arises not only in perilous situations, but in all aspects of the life of a person: Cyrano throws away every chance of glory or love he has.
 Le Bret continuously scolds Cyrano about this attitude.
-Cyrano simply says that he is trying to live without compromises, but the sad truth is that this trope is justified because Cyrano attitude is the logic conclusion of a badass without any self esteem raised in a Martyrdom Culture.
+Cyrano simply says that he is trying to live without compromises, but the sad truth is that this trope is justified because Cyrano's attitude is the logical conclusion of a badass without any self esteem raised in a Martyrdom Culture.

 - In Final Fantasy X, the resident Cid's first instinct when presented with any problem seems to be "catastrophically crash the airship into it".
 Other characters treat this with a mixture of humor and exasperation.

 Cid: Fiends!
 There's nothin' to do but-Rikku: (in a mock Cid-accent) -but to destroy the ship and all go down together!
 You gotta learn a little restraint, Pops.